prajwalvp/Dracula/README.md

 ******* First script: sieve.sh *******

+This is an earlier, now obsolete version of the phase connecting script.
+This is mostly here for reference, since this was described and used by Freire & Ridolfi (2018).
+Also, some of the details are important for understanding how dracula.sh works.

 Edit sieve.sh.
 First, enter your TEMPO, basedir, rundir, timfile, and parfile information at the top of the file.
 Then edit with prev_labels ="0" and next_label="A".
 Also, edit the threshold for an acceptable solution (2.0 is a reasonable number).
-Write "PHASEA" in your TOA list where you have the shortest ambiguous gap, also removing the JUMPs around it, like in this example:
+Write "PHASEA" in your TOA list where you have the shortest ambiguous gap between TOA groups, also removing the JUMPs around it, like in this example:

 ...